-Crowdsourced bathymetry is the collection of depth measurements from vessels, using standard navigation instruments.
-Many vessels on the Great Barrier Reef - from expedition dive boats to recreational fishing boats - use some type of echo sounder to measure the depth of water.
-Combined with GPS satellite navigation, these instruments are used for safe navigation and guiding the activities found within GBR Marine Park zoning maps.
+Crowdsourced bathymetry is the collection of depth measurements from vessels using standard navigation instruments.
+Many vessels on the Great Barrier Reef - from dive boats to fishing boats - use some type of echo sounder to measure the depth of water.
+Combined with GPS satellite navigation, these instruments are used for safe navigation and guiding the activities permitted in the zoning maps for the GBR Marine Park.

-But with less than 40% of the GBR shelf mapped with in situ depth soundings, it is important to preserve and share the data already collected, and to work together to help fill bathymetry data gaps to support these important uses for the Reef.
-More broadly, the 3D depth data can be shared with the IHO Data Centre for Digital Bathymetry and the global Seabed 2030 Project.
+And with less than 40% of the GBR shelf mapped with in situ depth soundings, it is important to preserve and share the data already collected, and to work together to help fill bathymetry data gaps to support these important uses for the Reef.
+More broadly, the crowdsourced bathymetry data will be shared with the IHO Data Centre for Digital Bathymetry and the global Seabed 2030 Project.

-We invite enquiries by potential contributor vessels to collect crowdsourced bathymetry data across the Reef.
+We invite enquiries by potential volunteer vessels to collect crowdsourced bathymetry data across the Reef.

 Volunteer vessel MV Argo sailing on the Great Barrier Reef.
 Credit: Richard Fitzpatrick, Biopixel